Tejas-trianz/Calculate_time/README.md

 1. create a function to calculate time
 2. check value is passed or not in function, if value not passed print appropriate msg and return.
 3. check passed value is Number format or not, if not print appropriate msg and return.
+4. then calculate minutes (hour * 60) from the value and print it.
+5. calculate the seconds by using minutes (minutes * 60) and print it.